Skip to main content

 Servant quarters of Kumbha Palace

-The open places just in the middle of the Rani Mahal are said to be used for escape routes
+The open places just in the middle of the Rani Mahal are said to be used for escape routes.

-A broken-down room of Kumbha Palace
+A broken-down room of the Kumbha Palace

 View from Ranimahals